TariqAHassan/EasyMoney/_sources/README.txt

 these dimensions extremely simple.

-It should also be noted that despite being targeted towards the world of data analysis, the tools provided by EasyMoney are intended to be of utility in wide range of domains.
+It should also be noted that despite being targeted towards the world of data analysis, the tools provided by EasyMoney are likely to be useful in many other domains.

 Feature Summary
 '''''''''''''''